opensearch-project/documentation-website/_analyzers/token-filters/keep-words.md

 # Keep words token filter

 The `keep_words` token filter is designed to include only certain words in the analysis process.
-This filter is useful when if you have a large body of text but are only interested in certain keywords or terms, this filter helps you retain just those terms while ignoring the rest.
+This filter is useful if you have a large body of text but are only interested in certain keywords or terms.

 ## Parameters